I was born and lived in Bombay into my 20s, but in all those years I never once encountered a dish named "Bombay

 Second, it is not garam masala.

 Curry powder is believed to have been adopted by the British who were looking for a universal spice mix to replicate Indian dishes they had made, and fallen in love with, while in India.
 It more closely resembles sambar powder, a south Indian spice mix made with lentils, fenugreek and, sometimes, curry leaves, than it does garam masala.
 Commercial brands for curry powder available here rarely include the lentils or the curry leaves, perhaps because both have a shorter shelf life than spices do, and they often include cardamom and cinnamon, both essential in a garam masala but all wrong for curry powder.

 You can sometimes substitute one for the other in an Indian-style recipe that is not trying to be authentic.
 So you could, for instance, use garam masala instead of curry powder in this Bombay Potato recipe.
 But keep in mind you'll get a delicious, but different tasting, dish with each.

-I'll soon share with you my recipe for curry powder.
-For now, use any curry powder you have on hand or can find in this recipe, or use sambar powder, which works beautifully.
+You can find my curry powder recipe here.
+You can also use any curry powder you have on hand or can find in this Bombay Alu recipe, or use sambar powder, which works beautifully.
 If you can't get your hands on either, use garam masala.
-Now here's how to make the Bombay Alu:

 - Most Bombay Potato recipes ask you to start out by parboiling or boiling the potatoes first.
 I prefer not to do that for this recipe where we want the potatoes to cook with the tomatoes and develop that nice crust.
 Parboiling the potatoes will just make them soft and mushy and while that can be nice in a jeera aloo or batatyachi bhaji, it won't work here.

 - The happy effect of this is it makes this recipe one-pot as well.